Learning

 setNumberOfThreads(nb)

-Section titled “setNumberOfThreads(nb)”If the parameter n passed in argument is different from 0, the BNLearner will use n threads during learning, hence overriding pyAgrum default number of threads.
-If, on the contrary, n is equal to 0, the BNLearner will comply with pyAgrum default number of threads.
+Section titled “setNumberOfThreads(nb)”If the parameter n passed in argument is different from 0, the BNLearner will use n threads during learning, hence overriding pyagrum default number of threads.
+If, on the contrary, n is equal to 0, the BNLearner will comply with pyagrum default number of threads.

 - Parameters: